-This Christmas, Network Rail is sharing one of the railway’s most historically important artefacts with the world.
+Network Rail is proud to share one of the railway’s most historically important artefacts with the world.

 John Page, a records assistant at Network Rail’s archive in York, found the original plans for the for the Stockton and Darlington Railway – the world’s first passenger railway to use locomotives – by chance.
 It was the first time anyone had seen the notebook in more than 50 years.